mthiebaux/JSNtemplate/README.md

 ## Testing the Console

-The *Console* app requires extra modules to uniquely identify each client with UUID, and to generate a public URL using localtunnel:
+The *Console* app requires some extra modules, to uniquely identify each client with UUID, and to generate a public URL using localtunnel:

 ```
 > npm install express-request-id